-Ways That Princess Michael Of Kent Is The Most Embarrassing Royal
+Yes, Princess Michael Of Kent Is A Real Peach

-There have been royals who have had scandals through the years, but Princess Michael of Kent, the wife of Queen Elizabeth’s first cousin, Prince Michael, is likely the most consistently embarrassing member of the British Royal family.
+There have been royals who have had scandals through the years, but Princess Michael of Kent, the wife of Queen Elizabeth’s first cousin, Prince Michael, is likely the most consistently embarrassing member of the British royal family.
 Even with all of the positive things going on for the family, Princess Michael can be counted on to make headlines and not in a good way.

-Cheat Sheet says that Princess Michael of Kent, born Baroness Marie Christine von Reibnit has been given the nicknames “Rent a Princess” or “Rent a Royal” by the press for her willingness to do nearly anything for money.
+Cheat Sheet says that Princess Michael of Kent, born Baroness Marie Christine von Reibnit, has been given the nicknames “Rent a Princess” or “Rent a Royal” by the press for her willingness to do nearly anything for money.

 Princess Michael was born in the Czech Republic to Baron Günther Hubertus von Reibnitz and his second wife, Countess Maria Anna Carolina Franziska Walburga Bernadett.
-Her father was an active member of the Nazi party serving as a Major in WWII.
+Her father was an active member of the Nazi party, serving as a Major in WWII.

 Only in the last decade has divorce not caused a scandal in the royal family, but before that, it was a big deal, and members of the royal family were not supposed to marry those who had been divorced or get divorced themselves.
-Princess Michael of Kent is a Catholic who got her first marriage annulled in order to marry the prince (though he had to give up his place in the line of succession at the time.
+Princess Michael of Kent is a Catholic who got her first marriage annulled in order to marry the prince, though he had to give up his place in the line of succession at the time.

 Princess Michael Of Kent: 15 Ways This Royal Is The Most Embarrassing In Modern Times https://t.co/xgKfegmvaI pic.twitter.com/3aI8waRaU2